Skip to main content

 The development of ski lifts in the Chamonix Valley (Aiguille du Midi in 1955 and Grands Montets in 1964) enabled the high mountains to become even more accessible to the masses.
 The guiding profession nevertheless remained mainly a summer profession and was therefore often combined with another activity.

-The Metamorphosis
+The metamorphosis

 Thanks to the growth of winter tourism, the guiding profession begins to be exercised all year round, allowing the guides to become mono-active.
 In parallel with the traditional activities practiced in the high mountains, new activities are developing: trekking, whitewater rafting, canyoning, via ferrata ...
-In order to meet the evolution of the demand, the Company has opened its ranks to mountain leaders and has profoundly restructured its administration.
+In order to meet the evolution of the demand, the Companie des Guides has opened its ranks to mountain leaders and has profoundly restructured its administration.